muchmhaliq/php-insight/README.md

-# PHP Insight
+# PHP Insight Sentiment Analysis
 ---------
-PHP Insight was carefully crafted to simplify the analysis of your code directly, and is the perfect starting point to analyze the code quality of your PHP projects.
+Sentiment analysis is the process of analyzing digital text to determine whether the emotional tone of the message is positive, negative, or neutral.
+Today, companies have large volumes of text data such as emails, customer support chat transcripts, social media comments, and reviews.
+Sentiment analysis tools can scan this text to automatically determine the author's attitude toward a topic.
+Companies use insights from sentiment analysis to improve the quality of customer service and improve brand reputation.

 ### Installation
 ```bash